jcsteh/osara/readme.md

 - OSARA: Select all notes with the same pitch starting in time selection: Alt+Shift+A

 #### MIDI Event List Editor
-- OSARA: Focus event nearest edit cursor: control+f
+- OSARA: Focus event nearest edit cursor: Control+F

 ### Muting OSARA Messages in Custom/Cycle Actions
 The action "OSARA: Mute next message from OSARA" can be used in custom/cycle actions to mute OSARA feedback for the next action.
 It should be placed before each action to be muted.
+If using this as part of custom actions that you'll be distributing, please test thoroughly to ensure that its placement won't suppress important reports.

 ## Support
 If you need help, please subscribe to the [Reapers Without Peepers discussion group](https://groups.io/g/rwp) and ask your questions there.